 IRS Form 8898 Instructions

 If you are a citizen or resident alien of the United States and you’ve either become a bona fide resident of a U.S. territory or stopped being one, you might need to file IRS Form 8898.
-By filing this form, you notify the Internal Revenue Service of your change in status, in accordance with Internal Revenue Code Section 937(c).
+By filing Form 8898, you notify the Internal Revenue Service of your change in status, under Internal Revenue Code Section 937(c).

-In this tax guide article, we’ll cover what you need to know about this tax form, to include:
+In this tax guide article, we’ll cover what you need to know about IRS Form 8898, to include:

 • How to complete and file IRS Form 8898